Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsubsection{Principal transform of closed subschemes}

-\begin{rem} An important role in embedded resolution of singularities is played by a so called principle (weak or controllable) transform of ideals or marked ideals under blow ups.
+\begin{rem} An important role in embedded resolution of singularities is played by a so called principal (weak or controllable) transform of ideals or marked ideals under blow ups.
 It is obtained from the full (or total) transform $f^*(Z)$ by removing an appropriate multiple (depending on the setting) of the exceptional divisor.
 Thus, the principal transform is a small step from the full transform towards the strict one, which still can be easily described by explicit formulas in terms of the corresponding ideals. \end{rem}

-Let $f:X'\to X$ be the blow up along $V\into X$ and let $Z\into X$ be a closed subscheme.
+Let $f\:X'\to X$ be the blow up along $V\into X$ and let $Z\into X$ be a closed subscheme.
 For our needs it will be convenient to adopt the following variant of principal transform of $Z$ under $f$.
-Decompose $V$ as $U\sqcup W$, where $U$ is the union of all connected components of $V$ that are closed subschemes in $Z$.
-Then the exceptional divisor $V'=f^*(V)$ possesses a component $U'=f^*(U)$ which is contained in $f^*(Z)$, and hence the closed subscheme $f^*(Z)-U'$ is defined.
-We call it the principal transform of $Z$ and denote as $f^\rhd(Z)$.
-A {\em principal transform} $g^\rhd(Z)$ with respect to a blow up sequence $g$ is defined iteratively.
+Decompose $V$ as $T\coprod W$, where $T$ is the union of all connected components of $V$ that are closed subschemes in $Z$.
+Then the exceptional divisor $V'=f^*(V)$ possesses a component $T'=f^*(T)$ which is contained in $f^*(Z)$, and hence the closed subscheme $f^*(Z)-T'$ is defined.
+We call it the principal transform of $Z$ and denote it by $f^\rhd(Z)$.
+The {\em principal transform} $g^\rhd(Z)$ with respect to a blow up sequence $g\:X_n\longto X_0=X$ is defined iteratively.

-\begin{rem} In sharp contrast with strict and full transforms, the principal transform is not local on the base because it can happen that $V$ is connected and is not a subscheme of $Z$ (and so $f^\rhd(Z)=f^*(Z)$), but $\emptyset\neq V|_U\into Z|_U$ for some open subscheme $U\into X$.
-The complete transform which will be defined later is also of non-local nature. \end{rem}
+\begin{rem} (i) In sharp contrast with strict and full transforms, the principal transform is not local on the base because it can happen that $V$ is connected and is not a subscheme of $Z$, in particular, $f^\rhd(Z)=f^*(Z)$, but $\emptyset\neq V|_U\into Z|_U$ for an open subscheme $U\into X$.
+The complete transform which will be defined later is also of a non-local nature.

+(ii) Nevertheless, if $V$ is regular (or just has integral connected components) then the above problem cannot happen and all transforms are of local nature. \end{rem}